PlayWithIt/TFStubserver/README.md

   the value from a text file (when when value changes + value).
 * see ``stubserver -?`` for command-line options
 * ``src/stubserver/stub`` is an example to start the server on port 4225
+* your application or brickv can then connect to the emulated devices via ``localhost:4225``